utelecom/epg-client/README.md

-# HTTP Client for EPG sevice
+# HTTP Client for EPG service

 ## Installation

 ```
-$ composer require utelecom/epg-client
+$ composer require utelecom/epg-client ^0.1
 ```

-Than you need to implement `\EpgClient\ConfigInterface` on you project.
+Then you need to implement `\EpgClient\ConfigInterface` on you project.
 It would be persistent storage for client config variables.

 ## Initialization